-H. There shall be no specific lot requirements for individual uses; provided, however, that the area designated for any particular use shall be of sufficient size and proportion so as to properly accommodate said use and to provide for adequate open space and buffering between it and an adjacent use.
-The applicant has not requested specific lots for this project, and staff has no concerns as to the proposed buffers along the roadways in the plan.

-- I. The maximum height of structures, setbacks, and density within a PUD development shall be as specifically established by the Board of County Commissioners in its approval action.
+- H. There shall be no specific lot requirements for individual uses; provided, however, that the area designated for any particular use shall be of sufficient size and proportion so as to properly accommodate said use and to provide for adequate open space and buffering between it and an adjacent use.
+The applicant has not requested specific lots for this project, and staff has no concerns as to the proposed buffers along the roadways in the plan. - I. The maximum height of structures, setbacks, and density within a PUD development shall be as specifically established by the Board of County Commissioners in its approval action.
 The applicant has indicated that the structure will comply with the height standards within the CHHA, and while not currently indicated on the plan, setbacks are proposed to meet the minimum 50-foot waterfront/wetland setback in the velocity flood zone. - J. Approval of the proposed PUD development shall include approval of all maps, diagrams, tables, and reports submitted by the applicant.
-The applicant has indicated that a revised site plan will be submitted prior to placement of this application on the agenda of the Board of County Commissioners. - K. A planned unit development will terminate within three years of the date of approval if either a site development plan or preliminary subdivision plat application is not filed with the county.
+The applicant has submitted a site plan date-stamped September 24, 2014 for this application.
+The applicant has indicated another revised site plan may be submitted, but it was not provided in time for the writing of this report. - K. A planned unit development will terminate within three years of the date of approval if either a site development plan or preliminary subdivision plat application is not filed with the county.
 If one of these applications is not filed within the specified time frame, the PUD shall be null and void.
 The applicant has not requested a deviation from this requirement.